How to Overcome the Fear of Failure (When Trying to Go Remote)

 First, let’s define failure.
 Failure, simply put, is when you decide to give up.

-On the journey to going remote, you may fumble and fall along in the way, in fact, it’s likely inevitable that you’ll face some sort of roadblock.
+On the journey to going remote, you may fumble and fall along the way; in fact, it’s likely inevitable that you’ll face some sort of roadblock.
 The power lies in learning from those “hiccups”.
-It’s about a willingness to learn and grow from those hiccups - rather, dust yourself off and try again (Ok, didn’t mean to reference the Aaliyah song but, hey).
+It’s about a willingness to learn and grow from those hiccups - rather, dust yourself off and try again (Ok, didn’t mean to reference the Aaliyah song, but, hey).

-Learning lessons along the way are not failures.
+Learning lessons along the way is not failure.
 They may require you to take a longer or more challenging path, but they still lead to the same outcome.
-So many people confuse a roadblock or learning opportunity as a failure.
+So many people confuse a roadblock or a learning opportunity with a failure.
 They are not.
-They are lessons to help you grow and get better at what you’re doing.
+They are lessons to help you grow and get better.

 Failure is when you CHOOSE (keyword being “choose”) to give up on pursuing a goal.
 So you have full control and the choice of whether or not you “fail”.